Get Scalp SOS worth Rs.599 free on Scalp Days Brush.

 The Economics Of Sectioning

-Suppose good sectioning reduces:
+Suppose good sectioning removes:

-• two extra passes per section
+Two extra passes per section.

-Across an entire head.
+Across an entire head, the reduction becomes enormous.

 Fewer passes means:

-• less heat
+• Less heat

-• less friction
+• Less friction

-• less time
+• Less time

-• less fatigue
+• Less fatigue

 Sectioning doesn't merely improve styling.